 Cathy loves working in the ‘third space’ between science and education, facilitating connections between these two sectors for the mutual benefit of both.
 She is also a strong advocate for the thoughtful and strategic incorporation of digital technologies to enhance learning.

 Hub Associate Director

 Andrea is an experienced secondary school teacher and brings to the project a passion for science and environmental education in rich, relevant contexts, extensive school and community connections and considerable project management, leadership and resource development experience.
 Andrea received the 2018 Kudos Secondary Science Educators Award, awarded for significantly enhancing the understanding and appreciation of science in the Waikato wider community.

-Hub Director and Associate Dean Research, Te Wānanga Toi Tangata Division of Education, The University of Waikato Te Whare Wānanga o Waikato
+Hub Strategic Advisor and Associate Dean Research, Te Wānanga Toi Tangata Division of Education, The University of Waikato Te Whare Wānanga o Waikato

 Bronwen has worked on a wide range of national and international research projects in education, including in science and technology education.
 Her current research interests include classroom assessment, student voice, the role of digital technologies in supporting teacher and student learning and culturally responsive pedagogies.